levanid/windows_tools/README.md

 # winstuff
 **Chocolatey**

-Powershell script to install Chocolatey and some apps for faster deployment on windows
+Folder contain Powershell scripts to run Chocolatey and some apps for faster deployment on windows